expo/expo/docs/versions/unversioned/sdk/sms.md

 ### `Expo.SMS.isAvailableAsync()`

-Determine whether the SMS is available.
+Determines whether SMS is available.

 #### Returns

-Returns a promise that resolves to a `Boolean`, indicating whether the SMS is available on this device.
+Returns a promise that resolves to a `Boolean`, indicating whether SMS is available on this device.

 #### Example